AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/responsive-layout.md

 ## Configuring the Responsive Emulator {#configuring-the-responsive-emulator}

-This tasks allow you to see the responsive **Emulator** on your site.
+The following tasks enable the device emulator on your site and its pages.

 ### Register your Page Components for Emulation {#register-your-page-components-for-emulation}

 To enable the emulator to support your pages, you must register your page components.
-See [Registering Page Components for Simulation](/help/sites-developing/responsive.md#registering-page-components-for-simulation).
+See [Registering Page Components for Simulation](/help/implementing/developing/introduction/responsive-design.md#registering-page-components-for-simulation).

 ### Specify the Device Groups {#specify-the-device-groups}